Loordi/Pelican-panel-eggs/GregTech new horizons/README.md

 To update an existing server:

 1. Stop the server and create a full backup.
-2. Select the wanted version and a compatible Java image.
+2. Select the wanted version and a compatible Java image in the startup menu.
 3. Reinstall the server.
 4. Wait until the installer reports that installation completed successfully.
 5. Refresh the Pelican page and start the server.